The Reading Corner Newsletter

 There’s Always a Prize Question:

-This month you’ve got your chance to name Ruby’s dog, a male mutt her son rescues after it’s badly injured.
-Answer at email@example.com for a chance to win a $10 Starbucks gift card (chosen randomly on the last day of the month).
+Send me an email (at email@example.com) to answer for a chance to win a $10 Starbucks gift card (chosen randomly on the last day of the month).

 Until next month, Happy Reading!